 Under the publishing company, Chimeara Communications, Inc. (CCI), a New Jersey-based for-profit organization, innovative partnerships with a number of organizations, such as Asian American Writers’ Workshop, Barnes & Noble, and the Langston Hughes Community Library and Cultural Center/Queens Library, produced literary programs in the New York/New Jersey area using many of the writers that contributed to phati’tude Literary Magazine.
 The magazine was quickly becoming a community of teachers, professors, poets, writers, activists, students and business people who wanted to create and communicate artistically and culturally for the greater good.
 Unfortunately, each issue was expensive to produce and since phati’tude Literary Magazine was published under a for-profit corporation, it did not qualify for funding.
 After several years of providing the financial support and carrying the debt personally, Ms. David decided that in order for the magazine to flourish, it would be best served under a nonprofit entity.
 In 2000, the Intercultural Alliance of Artists & Scholars, Inc. (IAAS) was born.

 Under the direction of Ms. David, The IAAS was initiated by an ethnically and geographically diverse group of people who represent the business, artistic, teaching and literary communities.
 These Board members believed there was a need to provide literary artists and the public with dynamic programming outside the traditional constraints of mainstream media that would make multicultural literature and literacy more accessible.
-Their goal was to have The IAAS fill that need.

 As one of its first initiatives, the newly formed IAAS produced the literary TV program, phatLiterature in 2002.
 During the early stages of phatLiterature, financial support was provided through grants and in-kind production services, which produced thirteen episodes before a live studio audience at the Langston Hughes Community Library and Cultural Center/Queens Library in 2002 through 2004.
 The program featured interviews of writers and poets and, as a way to support and promote local visual artists, used the staging of the sets to serve as a gallery for visual artists during the taping of its broadcasts.
 An integral part of the program was a 60-second spot entitled VISUAL SIGNATURES, which broadcast on each episode of phatLiterature.
 Despite careful planning and diligent fundraising efforts, the program budget far exceeded the grant awards and donations that had been received.
 Nevertheless, with the help of IAAS Board members, volunteers and donations, post-production was completed and phatLiterature was distributed to over 50 public access and college stations throughout the U.S. and Canada, reaching approximately 12,000,000 viewers.